Arantola/abstract-rpg/README.md

-This repository contains an application developed as a test assignment for the CUE company, as well as an introduction to the React library.
+This repository contains an application developed as a test assignment for the CUE company, as well as an introduction for me as a developer to the React library.
 [Project deploy](https://main--cerulean-malasada-6192e1.netlify.app/)

 In this project, I have utilized various React features and concepts including props, dynamic array rendering, conditional content rendering, React.Fragment, useState, memo, portal, and CSS Modules.